doron302/doron302/README.md

 - **ML Hackathon - Predictive Models for Passenger Boarding and Trip Duration**: Developed and optimized predictive models using XGBRegressor in a bus line system.

-- **Santa Transportation Inc - 2.5D Multiplayer Puzzle Game**: Developed a 2.5D multiplayer puzzle game in Unity.
+- **Santa Transportation Inc -  Developed a 2.5D multiplayer puzzle game in Unity.

 - **Arcade Game Replica**: Developed a basic replica of the classic arcade game Donkey Kong (1981) as part of my coursework.
 This project showcases my ability to replicate game mechanics and implement engaging user interfaces.